kmehant/Mess-Management-System/README.md

-# Mess Management System
+# Mess/Food Management System
-Mess Management System created for National Institute of Technology Andhra Pradesh as part of course CS254.
+Mess/Food Management System created for National Institute of Technology Andhra Pradesh as part of course CS254.

 Please look at this [document](./README.pdf) for further details regarding this project.